Umuzi-org/ACN-syllabus/content/onboarding/learners/policies/_index.md

 title: Umuzi Policies
 ---

-#**Vitual Work Guide**
+## **Vitual Work Guide**

 The world of work has evolved tremendously since the start of the pandemic and many organisations, just like Umuzi, have had to adjust to being a remote training organisation.
 This has meant providing our learners the necessary support to ensure that learning and productivity are not interrupted.
 Below are a few guidelines to help you as you navigate the virtual world of learning and work!

-##**STRUCTURING YOUR WORKDAY TO GET WORK DONE!**
+## **STRUCTURING YOUR WORKDAY TO GET WORK DONE!**

 **Your working hours**

 The standard working hours at Umuzi are 08h30 - 17h30 with an hour lunch break every day.
 Although we are in no way clock watchers, we believe that having set hours of work gives one structure for the day, helps create boundaries that divide time for working and time for resting or living life, as well as to act as preparation for the workplace where these are the usual hours of work in many organisations.

 Now we understand that even in a virtual work environment, things happen!
 If any personal emergency arises, make sure to communicate with your main contact person, usually your Learner Support Manager, as soon as you can.
 We can’t offer the support you need if we don’t know what is happening.
 We’re just a quick call, WhatsApp text or email away.

 **Some ideas to help you stay on track**

 Keep some kind of diary - play around to see what kind of task management system works for you: digital, analogue, an app of some kind.
 Here are some free systems that we suggest experimenting with:

 The [bullet journal](https://bulletjournal.com/pages/learn) method;

 [Trello](https://trello.com/?&aceid=&adposition=&adgroup=105703213888&campaign=9843285526&creative=437184392305&device=c&keyword=trello&matchtype=e&network=g&placement=&ds_kids=p53016482445&ds_e=GOOGLE&ds_eid=700000001557344&ds_e1=GOOGLE&gclid=Cj0KCQjw7MGJBhD-ARIsAMZ0eeuu9gyMtuTDnrwTJoC5VXLNiabURwVThzFxDc-8pEreYrDnDFp8GVUaAiWYEALw_wcB&gclsrc=aw.ds) / [Asana](https://asana.com/?utm_source=unknown&utm_campaign=app.asana.com) / [Notion](https://www.notion.so/personal?utm_source=adwords&utm_campaign=14083469691&utm_medium=123977436423&utm_content=502429039670&utm_term=trello&targetid=kwd-3609071522&gclid=Cj0KCQjw7MGJBhD-ARIsAMZ0eetf-zkN_iRDIeXjEsaPGFzkImWk0uePPWOz_8Fn7u9M46OyQKvs7JYaAhyaEALw_wcB)

 If you have Microsoft Office - To Do app (search for it to download it)

 **How is your work environment set up?**

 Now that we’re all working from home, it may be obvious, but you will require;

--A quiet area where you can focus on your work
+- A quiet area where you can focus on your work

--A background that is appropriate for professional meetings - your messy room and unmade bed are probably not going to leave the best impression ;)
+- A background that is appropriate for professional meetings - your messy room and unmade bed are probably not going to leave the best impression ;)

--A reliable internet and electricity connection as far as that is something that is under your control.
+- A reliable internet and electricity connection as far as that is something that is under your control.
 If you know that where you live, the internet is unreliable and you frequently experience load shedding, then you are going to struggle to get your work done.
 It then becomes your responsibility to find an alternative workspace, where you can perform your duties.

 It is your responsibility to ensure that you have what you need to get your job done.

-##**COMMUNICATION**
+## **COMMUNICATION**

 The importance of mastering this soft essential skill for your own career success cannot be overstated.
 Different divisions and departments will communicate differently but there are some common themes that will take you a long way.